WWE News: Legend Admits He Is Returning At ‘WrestleMania 33’

 The surprise of the Jim Ross return is spoiled but the match he will announce is still a surprise.
 The two biggest options are the Roman Reigns vs. Undertaker match, which Jim Ross has previously said it a big-time match, or the Brock Lesnar vs. Goldberg rematch.
 Those are the two biggest matches on the card and hearing Jim Ross commentate on one of them will be a huge moment for fans.

 There is also the fact that Jerry “The King” Lawler said on his first podcast episode that he has signed a deal to announce a match at WrestleMania 33 as well.
-If rumors are to be believed, Jim Ross and Jerry “The King” Lawler might be teaming up to commentate the match, reuniting one of the most popular WWE announcing duos in the history of the WWE.
+If rumors are to be believed, Jim Ross and Jerry “The King” Lawler might be teaming up to commentate the match, reuniting one of the most popular announcing duos in the history of the WWE.

 WrestleMania 33 takes place tonight from Orlando, Florida, and will air on the WWE Network.
-Outside of Jim Ross and Jerry Lawler, matches include major legends including The Undertaker, Brock Lesnar, Triple H, and more.
+Outside of Jim Ross and Jerry Lawler, matches include major legends including the Undertaker, Brock Lesnar, Triple H, and more.

 [Featured Image by WWE]